tkaal/demo-webapp/README.md

 Ansible playbook **webapp.yaml** can be used for automatically setting up webapp locally, all necessary files can be found from directory **ansible**.

 #### Prerequisites
-Installing webapp via Ansible has some prerequisites that need to met for the playbook run to be successful:
+Installing webapp via Ansible has some prerequisites that need to be met for the playbook run to be successful:

 - Hosts defined in **webapp** host group must have docker and docker compose installed.
 The prepared **./ansible/hosts** file is using localhost as the target.
 - Hosts defined in **webapp** host group must have pip3 installed